404salad/pond_ssg/readme.md

 - feat: figure out a drafts system (when a filename starts with draft or a dot consider it to be a draft?)
 - feat: maybe some backups thing
 - test: write tests
+- * feat: write a simple logger so that --silent works
-- * feat: in a config file have flags for features like javascript (don't need to bundle if the user doesn't need it) ONGOING -> FIX CRATE PROJECT DIRS AND GENEERATE THE CSS FILE AND JS FILE IF FLAG IS THERE
+- (done) feat: in a config file have flags for features like javascript (don't need to bundle if the user doesn't need it)
 - (done) refactor: use html templating (maud)
 - (done) feat: maybe watcher for live reload